tinyclub/linux-lab/README.md

     $ cat /proc/cpuinfo | egrep --color=always "vmx|svm"

 If cpu supports, we also need to make sure it is enabled in bios features, simply reboot your computer, press 'Delete' to enter bios, please make sure the 'Intel virtualization technology' feature is 'enabled'.

+### How to switch windows in vim

+`CTRL+w` is used in both of browser and vim, to switch from one window to another, please use 'W' key instead, Linux Lab has remapped 'W' to `CTRL+w`.

 ### How to delete typo in shell command line